evgeniyd/Giraffe/README.md

 The app's look and feel wouldn't be possible without these guys:
 * [Lina Kononenko](https://www.facebook.com/linakononenko) (UI/UX)
 * [Max Semenenko](https://www.facebook.com/max.nitsa) (Giraffe arts)

+# License

+Giraffe is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.